e2eelab/e2ee-security-whitepaper/index.md

 * The group creator creates an outbound group session by generating a random seed secret(ss).
 The creator then combines the seed secret with his or her own identity public key to generate a chain key with HKDF.

-* The group creator then send the seed secret to each group member by using one-to- one session.
+* The group creator then send the seed secret to each group member by using one-to-one session.
 Each group member can build their own outbound group session by using the seed secret.

 <p align="center">
 ![image](img/group_creation.svg)